-In 2016/2017 the municipality received an unqualified audit with matters of emphasis due to a lax in monitoring controls as well as irregular expenditure as a result of non-compliance with legislation.
+In 2016/2017 the municipality received an unqualified audit with matters of emphasis due to a lax in monitoring controls as well as irregular expenditure because of non-compliance with legislation.

 In the 2017/2018 financial year the municipality received a Qualified Audit Opinion.
 Two factors that led to the qualified opinion include: